MaayanLab/clustergrammer/README.md

 Initialize the visualization in 'expanded' mode so that the sidebar controls are not visible.

 ##### ```opacity_scale```
 This defines the function that will map values in your matrix to opacities of cells in the visualization.
-The default is 'linear', and 'log' is also possible.
+The default is 'linear', but 'log' is also available.

 ##### ```input_domain```
 This defines the maximum (absolute) value from your input matrix that corresponds to an opacity of 1.
 The default is defined based on the maximum absolute value of any cell in your matrix.
 Lowering this value will increase the opacity of the overall visualization and effectively cutoff the visualization opacity at the value you choose.